SiD3W4y/min-as/README.md

 # Min-as
 Min language assembler
-## Roadmap
-- [ ] Error logging
-- [X] Command line arguments
-- [X] Non file based stream

-- [x] Lexer
-- [x] Parser
-- [x] Codegen

 ## Documentation
-### What is it ?
+## What is it ?
-This project is an assembler for the min assembly language used min-vm.
+This project is an assembler for the min assembly language used by min-vm.
 It is a complete rewrite of a previous iteration (called min-cc), but this time in c++ with the goal of having a better stability and user experience.
 It can produce a radare2 symbol file to make debugging work easier.

-### Installing
+## Installing
 ```
 $ cmake .
 $ make
 ```
-### Usage
+## Usage

 ```
 ./min-as {OPTIONS}